-FY2009 HUD estimates of median family income are based on 2000 Census median family income (MFI) estimates updated using Census American Community Survey (ACS) state-level MFI estimates and/or ACS local area MFI estimates.
+FY 2010 HUD estimates of median family income are based on 2000 Census median family income (MFI) estimates updated using Census American Community Survey (ACS) state-level MFI estimates and/or ACS local area MFI estimates.
 Separate HUD MFI estimates are calculated for all Metropolitan Statistical Areas (MSAs), HUD Metro FMR Areas, and nonmetropolitan counties.

-FY2009 HUD MFI estimates expand HUD's use of American Community Survey data.
-Like the two previous years, the manner in which the ACS data are used depends on the type of data available, which differs by place size.
+FY 2010 HUD MFI estimates continue HUD's use of American Community Survey data.
+Similarly to the previous two years, the manner in which ACS data are used depends on the type of data available, which differs by place size.
 Local ACS MFI estimates are available for areas with populations of 20,000 or more, but the statistical reliability of these estimates differs.
 When local MFI estimates are available, HUD MFI estimates are based partly on local ACS estimates and partly on state-level ACS estimates.
 The higher the statistical reliability of local estimates, the more heavily HUD estimates rely on local ACS estimates.
-Local ACS MFI estimates are used in inverse proportion to the size of their margin of error ratios (MoERs).
+Local ACS MFI estimates are used in inverse proportion to the size of their margin of error ratios (MoERs)7.
 In practice, estimates for areas with small MoERs are almost entirely based on local ACS estimates but, where MoERs are large, state-level estimates more heavily influence results.
-All areas with less than 20,000 people and areas with MoERs of more than 10 percent are updated exclusively with update factors generated using 2000 Census to 2007 ACS three-year MFI changes.
-All estimates are then updated from December 2007 to April 2009 using a trend factor of 3.0 percent, which reflects the annual change in median income from the Census 2000 Supplemental Survey to the 2007 one-year ACS national estimate.
+All areas with less than 20,000 people and areas with MoERs of more than 10 percent are updated exclusively with update factors generated using 2000 Census to 2008 ACS three-year state MFI changes.
+All estimates are then updated from December 2008 to April 2010 using a trend factor of 3.0 percent, which reflects the annual change in median income from the Census 2000 Supplemental Survey8 to the 2008 one-year ACS national estimate.

 While the ACS provides the best data on local medians since the 2000 Census, ACS estimates differ from those of the 2000 Census in significant ways.
 Neither annual nor three-year ACS estimates of MFI have the same reliability as Decennial Census estimates.
-This is primarily due to the fact that ACS survey samples are still significantly smaller than decennial census "long-form" samples, which results in larger estimated MoERs for the ACS surveys.
-Table 1 summarizes MoER characteristics for the Decennial Census, ACS 2007 one-year estimates, ACS 2007 three-year estimates, and ACS 2007 three-year estimates for one-year survey areas.
+This is primarily due to the fact that ACS survey samples are still significantly smaller than decennial census "long-form" samples, which results in larger estimated MoERs for the ACS surveys.9